RainCandyTech/FPArchiveIndex/README.md

 ## Flash Player Enterprise by HARMAN
 ### Introduction
-On the [Adobe Flash Player EOL Enterprise Information Page](https://www.adobe.com/products/flashplayer/enterprise-end-of-life.html), Adobe announced the official enterprise distributor for</br>
-Flash Player outside China mainland, HARMAN International.
+On the [Adobe Flash Player EOL Enterprise Information Page](https://www.adobe.com/products/flashplayer/enterprise-end-of-life.html), Adobe announced the official enterprise distributor for Flash Player outside China mainland, HARMAN International.
 From unknown sources, their Flash support service costs about $50,000 per year.
 ### Tech Specs
 The Flash Player version provided by them is v50.
 In our archive, only ActiveX & PPAPI version available.</br>
 This version of Flash has been limited in the URLs that it can load, to avoid accidental access of potentially malicious content.</br>